ansible-middleware/ansible-middleware-workshop/instructions/4-deploying-jboss-eap.md

 This file includes the wildfly collection and uses the wildfly_install role to install JBoss EAP.
 Note: The wildfly_install role will check for the presence of environment variables rhn_username and rhn_password and if they are present it will download and install JBoss EAP instead of Wildfly.

-There are only a few tasks included in this file, the first few tasks install and configure the firewall to allow access on the https and management ports, and then finally the widlfly_systemd task is used to install the JBoss service.
+Once JBoss is installed, the tasks perform the following actions:

+* Install and configure the firewall to allow access to the ports required by JBoss EAP.
+The firewall is opened an all ports for http traffic, management traffic, and ajp traffic (used by mod_cluster).
+* Run the widlfly_systemd role to configure the JBoss EAP instance as a systemd service.

 ## Running the playbook